-The biopsy is normally done as a planned procedure and you should have plenty of time to discuss the situation with your doctor or the nurse specialist looking after you before you sign the consent form.
-When you arrive for the procedure, you will also discuss the procedure with the radiologist, (a doctor who specialises in X-rays and scans), who will be performing the procedure who will again sign the consent form with you.
+The biopsy is normally done as a planned procedure, and you should have plenty of time to discuss the examination with your doctor and the radiologist (a specialist X-ray doctor) who will be performing the procedure.
+You will be asked to sign a pink consent form confirming that you understand the procedure and are aware of the risks and benefits involved.

 In rare cases a biopsy may be performed as an emergency and there may be less time for discussion, but you should still have had sufficient explanation before you sign the consent form.
-If after discussion with your hospital doctor or radiologist, you do not want the procedure carried out, then you can decide against it.
+If after discussion with your hospital doctor or radiologist you do not want the procedure carried out, then you can decide against it.

 If the radiologist feels that your condition has changed or that your symptoms do not indicate such a procedure is necessary, then they will explain this to you and they will communicate with the referring doctor who will review your situation as soon as possible.
-At all times the radiologist and referring doctor will be acting in your best interests.
+At all times, the radiologist and referring doctor will be acting in your best interests.